 Oil + Lye = Soap

-However, it never hurts to repeat: oils and lye (caustic soda), when mixed, undergo a chemical process called saponification.
+Oils and lye (caustic soda), when mixed, undergo a chemical process called saponification.
 It is through this process that the lye and oils bond and form soap.
 In a cake, the flour and eggs and all the other ingredients used in making them are still there in some way.

 In a soap recipe that uses olive oil, it will be transformed from oil to Sodium Olivate, ceasing to be olive oil and becoming a new compound, part of the olive soap.
 Other types of oils undergo the same transformation: coconut oil becomes Sodium Cocoate, sunflower oil becomes Sodium Sunflowerate, and so on.
 These are English terms that follow the INCI standard.